 How about whiskey from our neighbor to the North?
-According to Simonson, “Canadian whisky is a big blind spot for most whiskey lovers, who spend most of their time obsessing over Bourbon, Scotch, and Japanese whisky.”
+According to Simonson, “Canadian whiskey is a big blind spot for most whiskey lovers, who spend most of their time obsessing over Bourbon, Scotch, and Japanese whiskey.”
 Enlighten them with a little help from independent whiskey reviewer, author, and Canadian Whisky Awards founder Davin De Kergommeaux.
 “He can direct you toward the good stuff,” says Simonson.

 For less history and more modern information, there’s the Malt Whiskey Yearbook, which, as the name suggests, looks back at the most recent year in whiskey news, stories, personalities, and distilleries.
 The photograph-heavy books also feature exhaustive tasting notes on the most important whiskeys of the year.
 “It’s the essential guide to what’s happening in the world of whisk(e)y whether you need to know it or not,” says Newton of Malt Review.
 “It has a timeless quality, plus a shameless plug as the Malt Review is mentioned!
 It’s as essential to any whiskey drinker as glassware.”

 For whiskey lovers who also love to socialize, Elie of Whisky a Go Girl recommends gifting a membership to the largest whiskey society in the world.
 “The Scotch Malt Whisky Society’s one-year membership gives exclusive access to the most exceptional single-cask whiskey in the world, not available in stores or sold to the public,” she says.
 “The club offers not only rare and exclusive whiskey, but also a top-notch personal concierge service to guide members on their whiskey journey.”